 The main differences are:

-This has been a guide to precedent transaction analysis.
+Thank you for reading CFI’s guide to Precedent Transaction Analysis.
 To keep learning more and advance your career in corporate finance, these additional resources will serve you well: